ikepaul/gabo-frontend/README.md

 - Choosing how many cards you wish to play with.
 - Lobby where players can wait for other players to join and then start when they feel like it.
 - Spectating.
 When you join a lobby you're initially placed in spectator.
 If the game starts/restarts as many players as possible from spectators automatically join the game.
+- Card abilities, controls are a bit weird and time to look at a card is limited but works fine.
+- Hidden cards

 ## Missing Features

-- Hidden cards
 - Being able to look at a select few of your own cards at the beginning of the game.
-- Card abilities (Only missing king ability)
 - UI support for more than 4 players.
 - Current score for players.
 - Player order should be reflected in their position around the "table".